 - (a) Enter into an agreement with any third party to sponsor or underwrite prizes for a tournament, subject to the approval of the commission and, if applicable, the tribal gaming regulatory authority. - (b) Enter into an agreement to sell advertisement space on any Internet Web site it controls. - (c) Enter into an agreement with a third-party service provider for marketing, or any other purpose consistent with this chapter, including, but not limited to, displaying the name of a marketing partner on a screen viewed by a registered player.

-However, to the extent any business relationships or financial arrangements with third-party service providers were utilized or existed to further Internet gaming or transactions related to that gaming or those transactions in violation of federal or state law, those relationships and arrangements shall be discontinued. - (d) Enable a chat function between registered players if it has in place effective controls against collusion. - (e) Post Internet Web links on the Internet Web sites it controls to permit registered players to access remote Internet Web sites. - (f) Offer authorized Internet poker games on up to two authorized poker Web sites pursuant to its license. - (g) Enter into contractual agreements with one or more licensed operators for the purpose of ensuring adequate player liquidity.
+- (d) Enable a chat function between registered players if it has in place effective controls against collusion. - (e) Post Internet Web links on the Internet Web sites it controls to permit registered players to access remote Internet Web sites. - (f) Offer authorized Internet poker games on up to two authorized poker Web sites pursuant to its license. - (g) Enter into contractual agreements with one or more licensed operators for the purpose of ensuring adequate player liquidity.